-Our goal in this section is to lay out the methodology in proving the result for general time horizon $T>1$, namely Theorem \ref{thm:fixed time}.
-The cost function $h(\cdot,\ldots,\cdot)$ now depends on an i.i.d. sequence $\{X_t\}_{t=1,\ldots,T}$, each with benchmark distribution $P_0$.
-Leveraging the idea in the previous section, we first write the maximization problem \eqref{max fixed time} in terms of likelihood ratio $L$:
+In this section we lay out the analysis of the worst-case optimization for finite time horizon problems when $T>1$, leading to Theorem \ref{thm:fixed time}.
+Leveraging the idea in Section \ref{section:basic}, we first write the maximization problem \eqref{max fixed time} in terms of likelihood ratio $L$: